aws-samples/sample-ai-possibilities/demos/staff-management-with-bedrock-agentcore/README.md

 # Test Staff Portal (policy search + personal data)
 agentcore configure --agent staffcast_staff_agentcore agentcore invoke '{"prompt": "What is the sick leave policy?"}'
+## in case you need to deploy in a different account, you may want to first delete this local xml file:
+#rm .bedrock_agentcore.yaml
 ```

 **Step 16: Test AgentCore Run-time using AgentCore Console**